gailhantson/portfolio-blog/content/_index.md

 {{< callout type="warning" emoji="🚧" >}}
   **This portfolio is under construction!**

   Thank you for stopping by!
-I decided to stop being a perfectionist scaredy-cat and publish my portfolio while I'm still working on it.
-That means some sections are still empty or unfinished...
-In the meantime, if you're here and you have questions about a missing piece, reach out!
+I decided to publish my portfolio while I'm still working on it.
+Some sections are still empty or unfinished...
+In the meantime, if you have questions about a missing piece, reach out!
 {{< /callout >}}